Householder (Buddhism): Who is a householder?

 In traditional Indian society, a householder (Sanskrit gṛhastin) is typically a settled adult male with a family.
 In the Pali canon, various Pali words have been translated into the English word "householder", including agārika, gahapati, gahattha and gihin.

 Vocations most often associated with householders in the Pali canon are those of guild foreman, banker and merchant (Pali, ') but other vocations are mentioned such as farmer and carpenter.
 Gombrich (2002, pp. 56–7) states:

 Who were these people in terms of class or profession?
 In the Canon, most of them evidently own land, but they usually have labourers to do the physical work.
 Sometimes they are also in business.
 In fact, they illustrate how it is in the first instance wealth derived from agriculture which provides business capital.
 The average gahapati who gave material support to the Buddha and his Sangha thus seems to have been something like a gentleman farmer, perhaps with a town house.
 On the other hand, inscriptions in the western Deccan, where Buddhism flourished in the early centuries CE, use the term gahapati to refer to urban merchants.
 We must distinguish between reference and meaning: the meaning of gahapati is simple and unvarying, but the reference shifts with the social context.

 Other people in the canon who are sometimes identified as "householders" in contemporary translations are simply those individuals who dwelt in a home or who had not renounced "home life" (Pali, agārasmā) for "homelessness" (Pali, anagāriya).

 Householder ethics

-While there is no formal "householder discipline" in the vinaya or "code of ethics", the Sigalovada Sutta (DN 31) has been referred to as "the Vinaya of the householder" (gihi-vinaya).
+While there is no formal "householder discipline" in the vinaya or "code of ethics", the Sigalovāda Sutta (DN 31) has been referred to as "the Vinaya of the householder" (gihi-vinaya).
 This sutta includes: